 - 1. Perform a manual start of the generator at least once to verify the engine is operating correctly. - 2.
-If a check of the remote start circuit is required, remove the wires from the remote start terminal block.
-Press AUTO.
-The LCD window will highlight AUTO.
-Attach a a minimum 16 gauge jumper wire across the two terminals on the remote start terminal block.
+If a check of the remote start circuit is desired, remove the wires from the remote start terminal block.
+Press the AUTO button.
+The LCD window should highlight AUTO in the upper left corner.
+Attach a jumper wire (minimum 16 gauge) across the two terminals on the remote start terminal block.
 This applies a ground to the digital controller to close the starting circuit contacts.
 The engine should crank, start and run. - Remove the jumper wire from the remote start terminal block and the engine will stop.
-Reconnect any necessary wires from the remote start switch (transfer switch) to the remote start terminal block. - Confirm unit is in AUTO mode.
+Reconnect any necessary wires from the remote start switch (transfer switch) to the remote start terminal block. - 4.
+Confirm unit is in AUTO mode.
 The LCD window should display AUTO in the upper left corner. - 5.
 Close the main circuit breaker (set to "ON / I"). - 6.
 Secure the generator by closing and locking all access doors. - 7.
 The generator is now ready for remote starting.